INDUSTRY SPECIFIC HEALTH & SAFETY

 Course Length: 24 hours. | To Register: Email Us.

-COURSE 5: MEDICAL FIRST RESPONDER 2
+MEDICAL FIRST RESPONDER 2

 Target Audience: Provides anyone in Industry with a more detailed training course in many difficult and potentially life-threatening scenarios.